rixiobarrios/project-4/README.md

 **You’ve come a long way, and it's time to show it.**

-This project should be your magnum opus of WDI.
+This project should be your magnum opus of SEIR.
 If you put in the effort, it'll be the one you want to show off most prominently in your portfolio.

 **You get to call the shots and invent your own idea**, choosing tools that are